-A recent question about my late summer 2015 transit-aided sprint from DC to Boston essentially turned out to be a decent review of the Dahon Vitesse D7HG.1 I think it has a lot of good features for touring, although it’s best role is for commuting.
+A recent question about my late summer 2015 transit-aided sprint from DC to Boston essentially turned out to be a decent review of the Dahon Vitesse D7HG.[footnote]Be sure also to check out reviews of the Surly Long Haul Trucker, hacking your own ride, and the Novara Safari[/footnote] I think it has a lot of good features for touring, although it’s best role is for commuting.

 The Dahon review

 I’m a fan of the Dahon, particularly the DH7 that I had.
 It’s best use is as a commuter because it can handle carrying a small bag with ease.
 I love the internal hub and its low maintenance, and I think it rides pretty comfortably, even on rides longer than your average commute.
 The downside to the Dahon is pretty much what you’ve mentioned… it’s a little heavy (trade off for the hub) and is geared for moderate hills at best.
 One other piece I haven’t mentioned is the handlebar gets a little wiggly at the folding point.
 The best analogy I can give you is it’s equivalent to the point when you’d wnat to tighten a loose headset on a traditional bike.
 Because it rides upright, it doesn’t feel unsafe, but it’s the one thing you find yourself needing to tighten every few rides.
 This bike is like the folding equivalent of the Novara Safari in that it comes standard with a ton of things you’d usually need to add… rack, fenders, etc. so there’s a bonus.